-VBL Therapeutics’ lead oncology product candidate, VB-111, is a targeted anti-cancer gene-based biologic agent that is positioned to treat a wide range of solid tumors with current clinical trials in recurrent Glioblastoma (rGBM), ovarian cancer and thyroid cancer.
+VBL Therapeutics’ lead oncology product candidate, VB-111 (ofranergene obadenovec), is a targeted anti-cancer gene-based biologic agent that is positioned to potentially treat a wide range of solid tumors.
+It is conveniently administered as an IV infusion once every two months.

 Glioblastoma is a brain cancer that affects approximately 10,000-12,000 newly diagnosed people each year in the United States.
 It is a devastating, rapidly progressing tumor, with a median time from diagnosis to the patient’s death of 12 to 15 months.
 In rGBM, treatment consists of both symptomatic and palliative therapies.
 However, with currently available therapies, glioblastoma typically remains fatal.